schwartzlab-methods/NEST/vignette/workflow.md

 to be added
 ```

-It will generate following outputs files:
+It will generate the following output files: [TO BE]

 ## Postprocessing output to generate a list of stronger CCC

-To postprocess the model output, i.e., ensemble of multiple runs (through product of ranks of predicted CCCs) and producing list of top 20% highly ranked communications we have to run following commands:
+To post-process the model output, i.e., ensemble of multiple runs (through the product of ranks of predicted CCCs) and produce a list of top 20% highly ranked communications, we have to run the following commands:

 ````
 nest postprocess --dataname='V1_Human_Lymph_Node_spatial' --model_name 'NEST_V1_Human_Lymph_Node_spatial' --total_runs=5